Jin93/MEBayesSL/README.md

 'devtools','genio','dplyr','pryr','Matrix','lavaan','xtable','SuperLearner'))
 ```

-Note: there are several command lines that need to be customized by users:
+Note: there are several command lines that need to be customized by users because of discrepancies in server:
-1. The command line "module load conda_R" in `LDpred2_jobs.R` and `MUSS_jobs.R` may need to be modified.
+> 1. The command line, "module load conda_R" in `LDpred2_jobs.R` and `MUSS_jobs.R`, for loading R on server, may need to be modified.
-2. The command lines on lines 121 - 122 in `LDpred2_jobs.R` and lines 148 - 149 in `MUSS_jobs.R`: "qsub -cwd -l mem_free=23G,h_vmem=23G,h_fsize=100g", may need to be modified.
+2. The command lines on lines 119 - 120 in `LDpred2_jobs.R` and lines 143 - 144 in `MUSS_jobs.R`, e.g., "sbatch --mem=23G", may need to be modified.
 Note: the memory required for MUSS_jobs.R should be customized according to the number of training ancestry groups.
+The default memory requirement in MUSS_jobs.R is for jointly modeling 5 ancestry groups.
+For modeling two ancestry groups, the memory requested can be set to about half of the default values.

 ## MUSSEL Manual